mani3h/sephitron/ethereumglossary.md

 A validator vote for a Beacon chain or shard block.
 Validators must attest to blocks, signaling that they agree with the state proposed by the block.

+## Beacon Chain

+An Eth2 upgrade that will become the coordinator for the Ethereum network.
+It introduces proof-of-stake and validators to Ethereum.
+It will eventually be merged with Mainnet.

+## big-endian

+A positional number representation where the most significant digit is first in the memory.
+The opposite of little-endian, where the least significant digit is first.

+## block

+A collection of required information (a block header) about the comprised transactions, and a set of other block headers known as ommers.
+Blocks are added to the Ethereum network by miners.

+## blockchain

+In Ethereum, a sequence of blocks validated by the proof-of-work system, each linking to its predecessor all the way to the genesis block.There is no block size limit,it instead uses varying gas limits.

+## bytecode
+An abstrat instruction set designed for effiecient execution by a software interpreter or a virtual machine.
+Unlike human-readable source code, bytecode is expressed in numeric format.

+## Byzantium fork

+The first two hard forks for the Metrpolis development stage.
+It included EIP-649 Metropolis Difficulty Bomb Delay and Block Reward Reduction, where the Ice Age was deleayed by 1 year and the block reward was reduced from 5 to 3 ether.